Torsion of Abelian varieties over solvable extensions of number fields: Introduction

 Let $A$ be an Abelian variety over a number field $K$.
 In this note, we study the torsion of Abelian varieties over certain large algebraic extensions of $K$.

 As an example of such a result, Ribet has shown that $A$ has only finitely many torsion points over the field obtained by adjoining all roots of unity to $K$ \cite[Appendix]{katz-lang}.

 To get finiteness over larger extensions of $K$, it is often necessary to make some assumptions on the endomorphisms of $A$.
-Indeed, if $A$ has CM over $K$, then all its torsion is defined over $K^\Ab$, the maximal Abelian extension of $K$.
-On the other hand, Zarhin has shown that if $A$ is isogenous to a product of $K$-simple Abelian varieties none of which have CM over $K$, then $A$ has only finitely many torsion points over $K^\Ab$ \cite[Corollary to Theorem 1]{zarhin}.
+Indeed, if $A$ has CM over $K$, i.e.\ $\mr{End}_K(A)\otimes\Q$ includes a semisimple $\Q$-subalgebra of dimension $2\dim(A)$, then every torsion point of $A$ is defined over $K^\Ab$, the maximal Abelian extension of $K$.
+On the other hand, Zarhin has shown that $A$ is isogenous to a product of $K$-simple Abelian varieties none of which have CM over $K$ if and only if $A$ has only finitely many torsion points over $K^\Ab$ \cite[Corollary to Theorem 1]{zarhin}.